 The proposed code changes would apply to all businesses incorporated in California, regardless of whether the business is located inside or outside of the state.
 Therefore, the Statewide CASE Team does not anticipate that these measures proposed for the 2025 code cycle regulation would have an adverse effect on the competitiveness of California businesses.
+Likewise, the

-Likewise, the Statewide CASE Team does not anticipate businesses located outside of California would be advantaged or disadvantaged.
+Statewide CASE Team does not anticipate businesses located outside of California would be advantaged or disadvantaged.

-4.2.4.4 Increase or Decrease of Investments in the State of California a percentage of corporate profits ranged from a low of 18 in 2020 due to the worldwide economic slowdowns associated with the COVID 19 pandemic to a high of 35 percent in 2019, with an average of 26 percent.
+4.2.4.4 Increase or Decrease of Investments in the State of California

+The Statewide CASE Team analyzed national data on corporate profits and capital investment by businesses that expand a firm's capital stock (referred to as net private domestic investment, or NPDI).
+As Table 54 shows, between 2017 and 2021, NPDI as a percentage of corporate profits ranged from a low of 18 in 2020 due to the worldwide economic slowdowns associated with the COVID 19 pandemic to a high of 35 percent in 2019, with an average of 26 percent.
 While only an approximation of the proportion of business income used for net capital investment, the Statewide CASE Team believes it provides a reasonable estimate of the proportion of proprietor income that would be reinvested by business owners into expanding their capital stock.